-Chromosomes carry the genetic material of an organism (deoxyribonucleic acid, DNA).
+Chromosomes carry the genetic material of an organism (deoxyribonucleic acid [DNA]).
 There are 23 pairs of chromosomes in human cells.
-These chromosomes carry all the genetic information for each cell to function properly.
+These chromosomes carry all the genetic information needed for each cell in the body to function properly.

-These genetic diseases can be due to loss or gain of chromosomes or there are deletions or duplications of a chromosome.
-In these instances, the cell is missing specific genes and so cannot make certain proteins and carry out its function correctly.
+These genetic diseases can be due to either the loss or gain of chromosomes or where there are deletions or duplications of a chromosome.
+In these instances, a cell is missing specific genes and so cannot make certain proteins and carry out its function correctly.
 Examples relevant to dermatology include:

 Cytogenetics is the study of chromosomes and their structure .